-The next chapter in Turks and Caicos History after the Lucayan epoch is the expansion of Europeans into the Americas, and the Age of Discovery.
-Due to the North Equatorial Current, the Turks and Caicos was at the forefront of newly found lands, and likely encountered by several famous explorers.
+he next chapter in Turks and Caicos history, after the Lucayan epoch, is the expansion of Europeans into the Americas and the Age of Discovery.
+Due to the North Equatorial Current, the Turks and Caicos was at the forefront of newly found lands, and was likely encountered by several famous explorers.

 Christopher Columbus, and First Landfall in the New World

 There are several defensible theories on where Columbus first made landfall in the New World on his initial voyage, and the Turks and Caicos is definitely a possibility.
 Accounts of the first voyages are surprisingly vague (historians still do not know what the real names of Columbus’s ships were), so positive identification of the first point of landfall may never be definitively proven.
 In any case, Grand Turk and our islands meet the descriptions of the islands, terrains, and harbors that were recorded.

 Many books and documentaries have been theorizing on the point of first landfall, and such a discussion is far too involved for this article.
 As it stands, there was sufficient persuasion to convince the local government to name the large protected area on the western side of Grand Turk the Columbus Landfall National Park, and the deep channel between the Turks Islands and the Caicos Islands is commonly referred to as the Columbus Passage.

 Two of the three vessels (the ships today known as La Pinta and La Nina) in Columbus’s first voyage to the Americas were commanded by brothers Martin Alonso Pinzón and Vincente Yáñez Pinzón.
 There were constant disagreements between Columbus and the Pinzón Brothers, with one of the more significant results being La Pinta without notice abandoning the fleet and looping back to the Turks and Caicos and Hispaniola to search for gold.
 Today, the eastern-most island in the country is referred to as Martin Pinzón Cay.